Khalsa: Foundation

-In 1699, the tenth Guru of Sikhism, Guru Gobind Singh asked Sikhs to gather at Anandpur Sahib on 13 April 1699, the day of Vaisakhi, the annual harvest festival.
+As per the popular account, in the year 1699, (Note: The early sources are not in agreement with the year the Khalsa was established, see the "Background" section for further details.) the tenth Guru of Sikhism, Guru Gobind Singh asked Sikhs to gather at Anandpur Sahib on 13 April 1699, the day of Vaisakhi, the annual harvest festival.
 Guru Gobind Singh addressed the congregation from the entryway of a tent pitched on a hill, now called Kesgarh Sahib.
 He drew his sword, according to the Sikh tradition, and then asked for a volunteer from those who gathered, someone willing to sacrifice his head.
 One came forward, whom he took inside a tent.
 The Guru returned to the crowd without the volunteer, but with a bloody sword.

 He asked for another volunteer and repeated the same process of returning from the tent without anyone and with a bloodied sword four more times.
 After the fifth volunteer went with him into the tent, the Guru returned with all five volunteers, all safe.
 Rather, the Guru had slaughtered 5 goats from which the blood had appeared.
 He called the volunteers the Panj Pyare and the first Khalsa in the Sikh tradition.
 These five volunteers were: Daya Ram (Bhai Daya Singh), Dharam Das (Bhai Dharam Singh), Himmat Rai (Bhai Himmat Singh), Mohkam Chand (Bhai Mohkam Singh), and Sahib Chand (Bhai Sahib Singh).